xuanzhaopeng/webdriverio-ts-alllure-example/Readme.md

-## Example for Selenium test in typescript
+## Webdriverio demo project in Typescript with AllureReport

 ### Run it
 ```bash